martinmcconnell/fyp-doc/notes.md

 Reform.
 For better access, trust and incentive to contribute to the archive of journals for everyone's benefit.

+Originally coined by Nick Szabo "Smart Contracts" are electronnc agreements that are immutable and transparent, deployed on a decentralised blockchain.
+Meaning they cannot be altered, automatically execute and everyone sees the terms of the agreement.
+By utilising the trust that smart contracts provide it will enable researchers to contribute, publish and peer-review articles removing the ability for manipulation and bias towards results, by moving the actions of reviewers amd researchers to a proof-of-work model on a blockchain.
+Benefits of this is there will be no need for a subscription/fee based model for accessing research as the researchers themselves will own the rights to their own work by staking them on the blockchain and also researchers and Academics will be able to earn passive income off the favourable and positive contributions to the emerging consensus.

+At the moment the peer-review process is centralised in the hands of the publishers.
+Should this process be decentralised...........it'll be interesting ot see what happens.

 ## Goals and Requirements